tsedio/tsed/docs/tutorials/scalar.md

 ## Model documentation

-One of the feature of Ts.ED is the model definition to serialize or deserialize a JSON Object based on JsonSchema (See [model documentation](/docs/model.md)).
+One of the features of Ts.ED is the model definition to serialize or deserialize a JSON Object based on JsonSchema (See [model documentation](/docs/model.md)).

 A model can be used on a method controller along with @@BodyParams@@ or other decorators.